The Contact Center Guide to SBC SIP Trunking

 In major markets like India, China, and several Middle Eastern countries like the UAE, regulations governing the use of VoIP are constantly changing.
 As we move into a world of unified communications, how do you ensure compliance standards are met in every area of your technology ecosystem?

 Enter the third critical function of session border controllers - keeping your organization compliant!
 Session border controllers ensure every technology and service connected to your organization maintains compliance standards.
 Just as importantly, an SBC allows you to quickly update your compliance standards across your entire tech stack as regulations evolve.
-You could describe an SBC as a 3-in-1 gatekeeper, acting as your security guard, traffic & data transcoder, and compliance manager.
+You could describe a hosted SBC as a 3-in-1 gatekeeper, acting as your security guard, traffic & data transcoder, and compliance manager.

-Securing Your Tech Stack with an SBC
+Securing Your Network with a Virtual SBC

 Business VoIP networks grow as other types of media are incorporated.
 New media comes with new codecs.
 Session border controllers support native codecs, transcoding each session back and forth to ensure the utmost quality of service (QoS) for both parties while screening for potential threats to your infrastructure.